Springs, South Africa: Architecture and monuments

-Springs is known for its high concentration of Art Deco architecture, as it is home to the second-highest number of small scale Art Deco buildings in the world, after Miami in Florida.
-These Art Deco buildings were mostly constructed in the CBD during interwar period Interwar period of the early twentieth century.
-This was also the greatest growth period in the city.
-The style of architecture evoked sophistication and wealth, employed to "counteract the incipient provincialism associated with a colonial city."
+Springs is known for its high concentration of Art Deco architecture, as it is home to the second-highest number of small scale Art Deco buildings in the world, after Miami, Florida.
+These Art Deco buildings were mostly constructed in the CBD during the interwar period, during the greatest growth period in the city.
+The style of architecture was employed to "counteract the incipient provincialism associated with a colonial city."
 In 1998, Micha Birch, then a member of the National Monuments Council, approached the municipality about arranging an exhibition of the city's Art Deco architecture.

-Art Deco examples include the Central Fire Station, built by the Mr Anifantakis architect 1938 and designed by a Mr Anifantakis.
+Art Deco examples include the Central Fire Station, built in 1938.
 A number are also known for their graphic artwork and letter work, notably seen in the Court Chambers, Renesta House, Palladium Cinema and Nureef House.
 In 2023, Barbara Adair published In the Shadow of the Springs I Saw, with photographs and stories of Art Deco buildings in Springs and their inhabitants.

-Other landmarks include several monuments to important figures in the city's development, like Paul Kruger, and the war cemetery where many Coloured soldiers are buried who died during the Second World War fighting in the Allied Forces.
-There is also the War Monument at the northern entrance of the Springs CBD, The Old Springs Fire Station, and the now-derelict Dutch Windmill in the former Martiens Kotze (Pioneer) Park.
-There is a small scale replica of the Voortrekker Monument in the Springs CBD near the library.
+Other landmarks include several monuments, including the War Monument, the war cemetery (for soldiers who died in the Second World War), the Old Springs Fire Station, and the now-derelict Dutch Windmill in the former Martiens Kotze (Pioneer) Park.

-Springs has an art gallery next to the Springs Library.
-At the entrance of the Springs Railway station there is an old orange tree planted by the Dutch people when Queen Wilhelmina of the Netherlands visited the old South African Republic accompanied by the then South African president Paul Kruger.

-Many theatrical productions are performed at the Springs Civic Theatre, now renamed Ken Gampu Theatre.
-The Civic Centre was opened in 1974 by the then State President JJ Fouche, at a massive cost of R45 million.
-With its impressive 1000-seat Main Hall and sprung ballroom floor, it became a cultural centre for top-class international artists such as Neil Diamond and Richard Clayderman.
-It is a unique building complex in that it rests on hey logs with water underneath.

-The Springs Mall, which serves the town, is open from 6:00am – 10:00pm.

-The Springs Fire Station is also one of the most attractive Art Deco Buildings as seen from Boksburg Road towards the north-east CBD.

-The Mudhook Hall, formerly opposite the Springs Civic Centre, has recently been demolished.
-That Hall was built in honour of the M.O.T.H. association, which stands for 'Memorable Order of Tin Hats', who were soldiers who fought during World War II.
+Other notable buildings include the Ken Gampu Theatre (formerly Springs Civic Theatre) and the now-demolished Mudhook Hall.

+In 2021, a private initiative to restore various local military memorials was undertaken.
+The Springs War Memorial was one of those restored in the initiative.
+In 2023, the derelict MOTH (Men with Tin Hats) Memorial in 1st Avenue Geduld, under the direction of Tony da Cruz, was also restored.

+A new Mine and Military Museum (MMM) was also founded in 2023 to restore and display South African historical artifacts.
+It exhibits artillery pieces, including ones from Joubert Park, Johannesburg, Ermelo and Durban, and airforce aircraft, such as Impala, Mirage and Puma helicopters.